 The directors continue to place emphasis on improving operating efficiency at both Grand Harbour Marina and IC Cesme to strengthen the sustainability of the Company.

-Furthermore the directors have confidence that the acquisition of the 45% interest in IC Cesme will continue reaping benefits, thereby generating increasing value for the shareholders.
+Furthermore the directors have confidence that the investment in IC Cesme will continue reaping benefits, thereby generating increasing value for the shareholders.

-Business Risks and Uncertainties
+Principal Risks and Uncertainties